DY112/LSMI-dataset/README.md

    After running this code, **npy tpye mixture map** data will be generated at each scene's directory.

    :warning: If you run this code with **ZERO_MASK=-1**, the full resolution mixture map may contains -1 for uncalculable pixels.

-   :warning: You **MUST** replace this value appropriately before resizing to prevent this negative value from interpolating with other values.
+You **MUST** replace this value appropriately before resizing to prevent this negative value from interpolating with other values.

 2. Crop for train/test U-Net (Optional)
    ```sh